-PKP represents shapes of scales and chords in the same terms, enabling simple annotations on the written music to provide contextual cues that help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
+I call the resulting system for representing and understanding piano music in these terms PKP, standing for "Picturing Keyboard Patterns."
+PKP's representation of the shapes of scales and chords in the same terms enables simple annotations on the written music to provide contextual cues that help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
 This turns the conventional relationship between practicing and understanding on its head: instead of practicing being required to develop understanding, understanding guides practicing.